 Repayment of bond principal and the payment to escrow in conjunction with the advance refunding of debt are enototed as expenditures in the payment to escrow in conjunction with the advance refunding burners in financial records have been used.
 For the CUy as a whole, however, the principal payments and payment to escrow for refunded debt reduce the fabilities in the statement of the assets and to on treat in expenses in the tattement of activities.
 The CUY is conded debt was reduced because principal payments were made to bond to descrow for refunded to be the conded because principal payments were made to bond to because and payments.
 Principal payments made \$ 69,536 136,230 \$ 205,766 Interest expense in the statement of activities differs from the amount reported in governmental funds because (1) relational accurated interpretation and activities of thords and non-specification and accurated in the statement of the advance obtination which is expensed in the governmental trunds and capitalized and amotized in the statement of activities.
-(3) amotization of bond iscourds, premiums and capitalized and amotized in the statement of activities.
-(3) amotization of bond iscourds, premiums recognized on the accurate are recognized to the accurate of the additional interst expenses recognized to the accurate of the accurate and a additional interst expense.
+(3) amontzation of bond iscoursus, premiums recognized on the accurate architecture and capitalized and amotized in the statement of activities.
+(3) amontzation of bond iscoursus, premiums recognized on the accurate of the activities.
 Accrued interest.
 Returcting toss.
 Amortization of bond premiums, discounts and returiding losses.
 Architage rebate lability. \$ (2,494) 3,666 (158) (2,049) \$ (1,035) Bond proceeds and capital leases are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
-In the government-wide statements, however, issuing debt and entering into capital lease arrangements increase long-term labilities in the statement of rect assets and does not affect the statement of childes.
+In the government-wide statements, however, issuing debt and entering into capital lease arrangements increase long-term labilities in the statement of rect assets and does not affect the statement of childers.
 Proceeds were received from: General obligation bonds.
 Central of particulation: Central of participation.
 Certificate of participation.
-Certificate of participation bonds. \$ 17,665 118,945 37,170 15,460 60,755 \$ 249,995 Capital leases. \$ 91,424
+Certificate of participation. \$ 17,665 118,945 37,170 15,460 60,755 \$ 249,995 Capital leases. \$ 91,424